PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What did you hit him with?"
 Relan asked, still shaking and trying to change the subject.

 "Money.
 About 150 gold pieces.
-Mightier than the sword, you know."
+Mightier than the sword."